Updated 24 Feb 2008

 Number 6: Computerized Telescopes

-As stated, a "GOTO" telescope is a scope that can find things for you.
-After an initial alignment, you punch in the name of an object (usually through a hand held control) and the scope will go and find it for you.
+All computerized telescopes require some kind of initial alignment (they have to be told "where they are" so they can subsequently locate things).
+After an initial alignment, you punch in the name of an object or select it from a list (usually through a hand held control) and the scope will go and find it for you.
 Do they work?
 Sometimes... but that statement comes with a number of qualifications.
-A number of the beginner go to telescopes in the market have had problems quality control (although reportedly this has improved in the last few years).
-I know people that have had to send such scopes back to the manufacturer several times.
+A number of the beginner go to telescopes in the market have had problems quality control and precision (although this has improved in the last few years).
 Some other points concerning GOTO scopes: (1) it costs money to add this feature; on a beginner scope (in my opinion) the money available should go into the optics as compared to electronic gadgetry.
 (2) Many GOTO scopes have libraries containing "tens of thousands of objects".
-The problem is (especially in the light polluted environment that most users will be in) that the vast majority of these objects are far too faint to be seen in a small telescope.
+The problem is (especially in the light polluted environment that most users will be in) that the vast majority of these objects are far too faint to be seen in a small telescope (even in very dark skies).
 In reality, the number of objects that will be visible (and interesting to a beginner) is probably less than 100 (one hundred).
+On any given evening maybe only 10 or 15 of these will be visible!

 Number 7: Where to buy a Telescope

-I strongly recommend avoiding Tasco telescopes.
-I suggest avoiding the so called "New York Camera Stores" (or similar stores in other big cities) if possible; the people that work at these places generally do not know what they are talking about when it comes to telescopes (and service is less likely to be personal).
-Also, stay away from telescopes sold at "Brookstone", "Radio Shack", and most "chain" type camera stores.
+I recommend avoiding most Tasco telescopes (for reasons explained in my article Tasco Telescopes: Why they are to be avoided (and how to fix them up)).
+If you buy from the so called "New York Camera Stores" be sure you know what you want.
+These outlets do carry good scopes, the problem tends to be that the people that work at these outfits generally do not really know what they are talking about when it comes to telescopes (and service is less likely to be personal).
+Be very wary of telescopes sold at "Brookstone", "Radio Shack", and most "chain" type camera stores.
 Again, look for the classic sign of a low end telescope: eyepieces marked H25, H20, H12.5, and/or SR4 along with a long list of accessories and a fancy box covered with pictures (which were probably taken by a large professional telescope).
 If you see any of these, I recommend that you look elsewhere!
-Some of the very best telescopes arrive in plain old brown cardboard boxes.
+The bottom line: you want to buy your first telescope from a store or company that specializes in telescopes!

 Some other thoughts...